-Another long-time elite star, Gasquet – who actually won his first event of season – largely has injury to thank for his ‘lowly’ ranking.
-Still, the 2015 Wimbledon finalist’s one-handed-backhand remains one of the game’s finest on its day, and the former world no. 7 has been putting together a decent finish to the season: having reached a final and won a title since New York.
+Another long-time elite star, Gasquet – who actually won his first event of the season – largely has injury to thank for his ‘lowly’ ranking.
+Still, the 2015 Wimbledon finalist’s one-handed-backhand remains one of the game’s finest on its day, and the former world no. 7 has been putting together a decent finish to the season: reaching a final and winning a title since New York.

 FRENCH NO. 5 – World no. 23 Gilles Simon (Twitter @GillesSimon84)

 One of the ATP’s leading counterpunchers, Simon’s craft and slick touch have seen the former world no. 6 to many an elite victory.
 A quarter-finalist at the Australian Open and Wimbledon in previous years, the highlight of the 31-year-old’s current season has been a semifinal appearance at the recent Shanghai Rolex Masters.

 FRENCH NO. 6 – World no. 41 Nicolas Mahut (Twitter @nmahut, Instagram @nicomahut)

 He is widely remembered for losing the longest match in tennis history, but lawn-loving veteran Mahut deserves to be known for more than that.
 Currently world no. 1 in doubles, the 34-year-old partnered Pierre-Hugues Herbert to the Wimbledon title in July.
 And his singles career has been enjoying late-blooming success, with Mahut claiming his third s-Hertogenbosch title in four years during the 2016 grass-court season.